FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 ONCE THE SECRET ENCODED VISIBLE UPON SURFACE OF THE ROUND IS DECIPHERED HAVING ANIMAL VALIDATION.
 ```

 We now have a key.
 Let’s look at the code.
-On the surface of the disc are 16 bits.
-There is no indicator which bit is first, so it is best to rotate the string to get every variation:
+On the surface of the disc are 16 bytes.
+There is no indicator which byte is first, so it is best to rotate the string to get every variation:

 ```
 B5 2C 42 5C 63 29 CB 4C B8 3B 57 52 79 3D CF 5B